maw501/maw501.github.io/posts/_posts/technical/2018-10-19-The-kernel-trick.md

     <img src="/assets/img/kernel_trick.png" alt="Image" width="500" height="300" />
 </p>

-<em class="figure">Mapping data to a new feature space can often allow easier separability between classes
+<em class="figure">Figure 1: Mapping data to a new feature space can often allow easier separability between classes
 <br> [Image credit](https://towardsdatascience.com/the-kernel-trick-c98cdbcaeb3f)</em>

 <hr class="with-margin">
 <h4 class="header" id="motivating">Walking through an example</h4>

 ##### Problem definition
-Imagine we have a dataset, $X$, with only two columns which represent the height and weight of a set of people where the target variable, $y$, is a binary number denoting if the person is an adult or not. $X$ has dimensions $n \times d$ where $d=2$ in this example.
+Imagine we have a dataset, $X$, with only two columns which represent the height and weight of a set of people where the target variable, $y$, is a binary number denoting if the person is an adult or not.
+In this example $X$ then has dimensions $n \times d$ where $d=2$.

 This is a binary classification problem and let us further assume that we can't separate the classes well with linear combinations of the columns.
-In other words the data might not be well separated by a linear decision boundary and so we either need a more powerful model or better features.
+In other words the data might not be well separated by a linear decision boundary and so we either need a more powerful model, or better features (loosely speaking).

 For notational simplicity let's call the column representing height $x_1$ and the column representing weight $x_2.$